British Airways boss says burning through cash, urges unions to engage

 British Airways came under heavy attack from lawmakers in parliament on Wednesday, who accused it of taking advantage of a government scheme to protect jobs while at the same time announcing plans to cut its workforce by 28%.

+British Airways and IAG did not attend a meeting with interior minister Priti Patel on Thursday, an IAG spokeswoman told Reuters in an emailed statement.

+The meeting was meant to discuss the UK's new quarantine plans, with a media report saying that the operator was upset at what it saw as a lack of consultation over the quarantine's introduction.

-Planes were grounded in March due to coronavirus restrictions, forcing many airlines to cut thousands of staff as they struggle without revenues.
+Planes were grounded in March by the coronavirus crisis, forcing many airlines to cut thousands of staff as they struggle without revenues.
 Airlines serving Britain now face an additional threat from a 14-day quarantine rule.

 In an internal letter to staff seen by Reuters, Alex Cruz, the chief executive of British Airways said the job losses were necessary as IAG's cash reserves would not last forever and the future was one of more competition for fewer customers.